2004–05 Phoenix Suns season: Regular season

 Before the season, the Suns were widely predicted to finish in the middle of the pack of the Western Conference.
 Defying expectations, Phoenix won 31 of its first 35 games.
 The team then lost its next six games, in large part due to a thigh injury suffered by Nash.
 Despite this minor blip, the Suns finished with a record of 62–20.
-The 33-win improvement over the 2003–04 campaign constituted the third-best year-to-year jump in NBA history.
 Nash won the NBA Most Valuable Player Award, while three Suns – Nash, Stoudemire, and Marion – were named to an All-NBA Team.

 In their first full year under D'Antoni, the Suns channeled his particular basketball philosophy, which emphasized rapid ball movement, pick-and-rolls, and high-volume three-point shooting.
 This style of play benefitted from rule changes enacted in 2002, which including new penalties against hand check fouls committed on the perimeter.
 Over the course of the season, Phoenix led the NBA in a large number of metrics, including points per possession, points per game, three-point shots attempted, and three-point shooting percentage.
 The Suns' fast style of play earned them the moniker "Seven Seconds or Less."